 * Please remember to unzip / extract the Scrivener template file from the compressed (.zip) folder that you download.
 You must do this before importing the template into Scrivener.
 Also remember that you must either copy and paste the extracted template file into the folder on your system where Scrivener templates are stored, or you must import the template through Scrivener.
 In the Windows version, for example, you go to your File menu and click "New Project."
 On the next screen, go to the Options mention near the lower left corner.
 Choose "import templates."
 Find the file you extracted, and Scrivener will import the template for you.

 Don't miss the rest of my free Scrivener templates including the white paper template, single blog template, and multi-blog template.
-If you'd like to suggest a Scrivener template idea, feel free to contact me or share your resource suggestions on the forum.
+If you'd like to suggest a Scrivener template idea, feel free to contact me.

 6 thoughts on “Free Scrivener Case Study Template”